-- The school Facebook Page is password protected and can only be updated by named members of staff. - The Headteacher will approve all draft updates before they are published. - Users are not able to comment, tag or share content. - The Facebook page is monitored by regularly by to ensure compliance and accuracy.
+- The school Facebook Page is password protected and can only be updated by named members of staff - The Headteacher will approve all draft updates before they are published. - Users are not able to comment, tag or share content. - The Facebook page is monitored regularly to ensure compliance and accuracy.